 Oct 1, 2020| Daniel Jones

-Over the last year EngineerBetter worked with Smarsh, introducing new ways of working that enabled continuous deployment of 19 data services and 20 apps across multiple vSphere environments in a regulated investment bank in 10 weeks - and that was just the start!
+Over the last year EngineerBetter worked with Smarsh, introducing new ways of working that enabled continuous deployment of 19 data services and 20 apps across multiple vSphere environments in a regulated financial enterprise in 10 weeks - and that was just the start!

 “We needed people to not just speak about the ‘right’ thing or merely do it for others, we needed a team to partner with our engineers, model and teach the ‘right’ thing so that it became pervasive organizationally.
 EngineerBetter does just that and with an empathetic approach that had my teams eager to work with them more often.”